Trypillia

 Trypillia is the site of an ancient mega-settlement dating to 4300–4000 BCE belonging to the Cucuteni-Trypillian culture.
-Settlements of this culture were as large as 200 hectares.
-This proto-city is just one of 2440 Cucuteni-Trypillia settlements discovered so far in Moldova and Ukraine.
-194 (8%) of these settlements had an area of more than 10 hectares between 5000–2700 BCE and more than 29 settlements had an area in the range 100–450 hectares.
+Settlements of this culture were as large as 200 hectares, somewhat less than one square mile.
+This proto-city is just one of 2,440 Cucuteni-Trypillia settlements discovered so far in Moldova and Ukraine.
+194 (8%) of these settlements had an area of more than 10 hectares between 5000 and 2700 BCE, and more than 29 settlements had an area in the range of 100 to 450 hectares.

 History

-It was near Trypillia that archaeologist Vikentiy Khvoyka discovered an extensive Neolithic site of the Cucuteni-Trypillian culture, one of the major Neolithic-Chalcolithic cultures of eastern Europe.
+It was near Trypillia that the archaeologist Vikentiy Khvoyka discovered an extensive Neolithic site of the Cucuteni-Trypillian culture, one of the major Neolithic–Chalcolithic cultures of eastern Europe.
 Khvoika reported his findings in 1897 to the 11th Congress of Archaeologists, marking the official date of the discovery of this culture.

-The name Trypillia means 'three fields' in the Slavic languages.
+The name Trypillia means 'three fields' in Ukrainian.
 It was first mentioned by Kyivan chroniclers in connection with the Battle of the Stugna River in 1093.
 During the 12th century, Trypillia was a fortress that defended approaches towards Kyiv from the steppe.
 One of its rulers was Mstislav Mstislavich.
 During the subsequent centuries, the town dwindled into insignificance.
 In 1919 it was the venue of the Trypillia Incident, in which Ukrainian forces under Danylo Terpylo massacred a unit of Bolsheviks.